 The best travel credit card for students is the Bank of America® Travel Rewards Credit Card for Students.
 Bank of America® Travel Rewards Credit Card for Students offers a $0 annual fee, a 0% foreign transaction fee, and rewards of 3 points / $1 spent at the Bank of America Travel Center and gives 1.5 points per $1 on everything else.
 It also has an initial bonus of 25,000 points for spending $1,000 in the first 90 days.
 Plus, the card gives 10% extra points when you have a BofA checking account, and there’s an introductory APR of 0% for 12 months on purchases.
 On top of all that, the card has a $0 annual fee and a $0 foreign transaction fee.

 The Discover it Chrome for students.
 You get dollar for dollar match for all the cash back you earn your first year, you have 2% cash back at restaurants and gas stations, and 1% for all other purchases, and you also get rewards if you have good grades.

-The best Chase credit card for students is the new Chase Freedom Student Card, which launched in June 2019.
-The Chase Freedom Student Credit Card has a $0 annual fee and gives 1% cash back on all purchases.
-It has some nice rewards bonuses, too, starting with 5,000 bonus points (worth $50 as a statement credit) simply for making a single purchase within three months of opening an account.
+It has some nice rewards bonuses, too, starting with 5,000 points bonus points ($50 cash back) simply for making a single purchase within three months of opening an account.
 Plus, keeping your account in good standing by paying your monthly bills on time is good for a $20 bonus each year for up to five years.… read full answer

 Those rewards rates and fees are pretty good, though not quite on par with the best student credit cards on the market right now.
 Chase Freedom Unlimited®, one of the best cash back credit cards overall, was never officially branded as being for students.
 But Chase recommended it for these scholarly credit newcomers on its website for a while.